The Softest Homemade Baby Shower Cake for a Sweet, Unforgettable Celebration

 Directions

-• Pour batter into the prepared pan.
-Bake for 22–25 minutes until the top is lightly golden and a toothpick comes out clean.
+• Pour batter into prepared pan and tap the pan twice on the counter.
+Bake 22–25 minutes until golden and a toothpick inserted in the center comes out clean.

-• Beat butter, powdered sugar, milk, and vanilla until smooth.
-Spread frosting over the cake and decorate with sprinkles.
+• Beat all frosting ingredients until smooth and fluffy.
+Spread over the cooled cake and top with sprinkles.

 Latest Posts